 As an Ezreal player one must be able to recognize his / her damage potential.
 Ezreal has the ability to outplay many other AD carries due to his ability to easily reposition and deal damage afar.
 Decent players, in teamfights, will choose to simply Arcane Shift away from the fight.
 Good players, however, will recognize his ability to reposition with Arcane Shift and maintain consistent damage output.

 The 21 points in offense provide the damage output a carry needs.
-The crit masteries
+The above masteries maximizes damage output from the tree.

 9 AD marks allow for strong last-hitting and lane control.
 ArPen is weak on minions because they have extremely low armor values which pose ArPen as unnecessary.
 9 Armor seals are core on all ADCs because they mitigate damage from enemy ADCs, enemy supports (autoattacks), minions, and junglers.
 No exceptions.
-Both 9 MagRes glyphs and 5 MagRes + 4 Mana Gen/ lvl are good.
-The 9 MagRes mitigates damage from magic damage in the lane, mostly damage from supports.
-If you're against a relatively weaker magic damage harassing support such as Nunu, you can also take Mana Gen/ lvl to help with mana problems later on in the game.
-3 AD quints are quite good for controlling your lane and last hit under tower.
-Alternatively, while starting Doran's Blade starting with three or two Lifesteal quints helps greatly for lane pressure as the lifesteal makes up for the missing sustain from Doran's.
+Both 9 MagRes glyphs and 5 MagRes + 4 Mana Gen are good.
+The MagRes mitigates damage from magic damage in the lane, mostly damage from supports, and the Mana Gen helps greatly with mana in lane.
+With the Doran's Blade start, having two Lifesteal quints helps greatly for lane pressure as the lifesteal makes up for the lower sustain from just one Doran's.

 Earlier on this ability doesn't come into play as often because it has a large mana cost, but later on it's a great utility tool for pushing down towers as a team and taking down objectives.
 The AS buff you throw on allies greatly increases efficiency.
 This ability can also be used to poke through minions earlier on.